fgoujeon/maki/doc/concepts/event.md

 ### Example

-Let's see how an Maki-based program typically handles events.
+Let's see how a Maki-based program typically handles events.

 We have a device that is made of:
 * a motor that takes a little time to start and stop;